 Many festivals and celebrations like Dussehra are celebrated all over India.
 They are observed for various reasons, and they have different meanings.
 While some celebrate the festival as a festival of love, some celebrate it as a festival of wealth, and others hail it as a festival of love and family reunion.

 While the festival of Dussehra is celebrated in India for many centuries, it is one of the most prominent religions in the country that has its roots in India.
-It is celebrated with all the fervor and enthusiasm, and it is considered one of the most important festivals in the world.
+It is celebrated with fervor and enthusiasm, and it is considered one of the most important festivals in the world.

 Dussehra festival is considered to be the most auspicious festival in the whole month of August.
 And every year, thousands of visitors from all over India visit Dussehra and spend time in the holy places and enjoy the festivities.
-This is considered the most auspicious festival, which is celebrated with much excitement and enthusiasm and happiness.
+This is considered the most auspicious festival, which is celebrated with much excitement and enthusiasm, and happiness.

 Celebrate Dussehra Festival With Family & Friends!